lab319/dlmu_bioinformatics_group/GRN/E_cell_example/Readme.txt

 hela.mat : The four time-series gene-expression data are selected from HeLa datasets.
 The first four columns are four sets of time series data (x1 to x4),and the last four columns are dx1/dt to dx4/dt.
 	The whole HeLa datasets can be downloaded from http://genome-www.stanford.edu/Human-CellCycle/HeLa/

+If you find our method is useful, please cite our paper: Baoshan Ma*, Xiangtian Jiao, Fanyu Meng, Fengping Xu, Yao Geng, Rubin Gao, Wei Wang and Yeqing Sun.
+Identification of Gene Regulatory Networks by Integrating Genetic Programming with Particle Filtering.
+IEEE Access, 2019, 7: 113760-113770.

 % The genetic programming is based on the matlab package developed by Dr. J. Mad¨¢r, so we are very grateful to J. Mad¨¢r et al.
 % J. Mad¨¢r, J. Abonyi, and F. Szeifert, ¡°Genetic Programming for the Identification of Nonlinear Input-Output Models,¡± Industrial & Engineering Chemistry Research, vol. 44, no. 9, pp. 3178-3186, 2005.